 - Once the power is restored, determine the safety of your food.
 If an appliance thermometer was kept in the freezer, check the temperature when the power comes back on.
 If the freezer thermometer reads 40°F or below, the food is safe and may be refrozen.
 If a thermometer has not been kept in the freezer, check each package of food to determine its safety.
 You can't rely on appearance or odor.
 If the food still contains ice crystals or is 40°F or below, it is safe to refreeze or cook.

-- Refrigerated food should be safe as long as the power was out for no more than four hours.
-Keep the door closed as much as possible.
+- Refrigerated food should be safe as long as the power was out for no more than four hours and the door was kept closed.
 Discard any perishable food (such as meat, poultry, fish, eggs or leftovers) that has been above 40°F for two hours or more.

 - Perishable food such as meat, poultry, seafood, milk and eggs that are not kept adequately refrigerated or frozen may cause illness if consumed, even when they are thoroughly cooked.